ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-nodejs/README.md

 .url("www.example.com");
 var notificationExample =  new Notification.notification().builder().message(message);
 ```
+or

 You can specify which devices, users, platforms, tag-subscriptions the notification should be sent to and customize the alert they receive.

-Functionality added for FirefoxWeb, ChromeWeb, SafariWeb, ChromeAppExtension and extra optional settings introduced for Apns and GCM.
-We use Builders to construct optional settings for each one of them.

-Set the target.** Note : You can either set deviceIds or userIds or platforms or tagNames.
+Create the target.** Note : You can either set deviceIds or userIds or platforms or tagNames.

 Below code snippet uses platforms, same way you can do it for deviceIds(...) or userIds(...) or tagNames(...).